WarningImHack3r/npm-update-dependencies/README.md

 - Batch update all dependencies (latest or satisfying), all deprecated dependencies
 - Get notified of deprecated dependencies with a banner
 - See your outdated dependencies at a glance in the status bar
+- Exclude dependencies or versions from the scan
 - Configure everything in the settings
 - Manually invalidate the cache in case of issues
 - ...and more!